dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

   <img width="400" height="400" alt="Image" src="https://github.com/user-attachments/assets/4d1b5e38-a3e9-4599-8450-66f123605b18" />&nbsp;&nbsp;&nbsp;&nbsp;<img width="400" height="400" alt="Image" src="https://github.com/user-attachments/assets/c7b5f4ba-83ba-47c2-90d8-01dee3115750" />

 **` OU & User Account Structure in Active Directory: `**
-- Organizational Units in Active Directory are not meant for built-in groups or default users.
+- Organizational Units in Active Directory are not meant for built-in groups or default users.<br>
-- Built-in groups exist for system functions, and adding standard users to them creates security and management issues.
+- Built-in groups exist for system functions, and adding standard users to them creates security and management issues.<br>
 - New OUs are created to keep Active Directory clean and organized.
-They allow structured management of users and computers and support future Group Policy applications.
+They allow structured management of users and computers and support future Group Policy applications.<br>
-- To create an OU, open the domain, right-click the domain name, such as LAB.local, select New, then select Organizational Unit, enter a name, and select OK.
+- To create an OU, open the domain, right-click the domain name, such as LAB.local, select New, then select Organizational Unit, enter a name, and select OK.<br>
 - Inside Organizational Units, accounts are created and organized based on function or department.
-OUs can contain user accounts like Jim and Patricia, as well as groups such as HR or Finance.
+OUs can contain user accounts like Jim and Patricia, as well as groups such as HR or Finance.<br>
 - Separating users into OUs improves control, simplifies administration, and supports scalable Group Policy management across the domain.<br><br>

  <p align="center"> <strong>Joining a Windows Client to an Active Directory Domain:</strong> </p><br/>